rugk/xenforo-threema-gateway/doc/wiki/FAQ.md

 ### Can I get this add-on to use the Threema IDs from user fields?

 Yes, you can!
 Your custom user field just have to has the ID `threemaid` and this add-on will automatically use it.
 In the 2FA methods it is however only entered as the default value and users can override it if they want.
+The best thing is: This user field will be added automatically when installing this add-on so you do not even have to set it up manually.

 ### How can I setup the option to lookup the phone number automatically?
 1. Create a custom user field where your users can put their phone number in.
 You may configure this to be publicly visible or not.